lbugnion/ms-glossary/instructions/getting-started.md

 `Web Server, Web API`

-and another topic file has this text:
+and another page has this text:

 `[...] and you can install this application on a web server locally or in the cloud [...]`

 then after processing, the text becomes

-`[...] and you can install this application on a [web server](/glossary/topic/app-service/web-server) locally or in the cloud [...]`
+`[...] and you can install this application on a [web server](/glossary/term/app-service/web-server) locally or in the cloud [...]`

-> A given keyword or key expression can be used in multiple topics.
-In that case a disambiguation page will be created to help the user choose which topic he wants to read.
+> A given keyword or key expression can be used in multiple pages.
+In that case a disambiguation page will be created to help the user choose which page he wants to read.

 ### Demos

-We try to illustrate each topic with some small "demos" (note the quote signs here...).
+We try to illustrate each term with some small "demos" (note the quote signs here...).
 By this we mean that the demos are not necessarily aimed at showing a technical solution, but rather to illustrate the point you are making.
 The demos should be short (a few seconds), for example a quick action in the Azure portal, a navigation through some items, some screenshots, etc.

 For "on camera" scenes, you can also add some logos in overlay to make things more interesting.